Peterapdk/CinemaOS/CONTRIBUTING.md

 2. Verify environment variables are set
 3. Test API endpoints manually
 4. Use browser DevTools for network issues
-5. Check Docker logs if using containers
+5. Check server logs in Vercel dashboard if deployed

 ### Debug Configuration
 Use the provided VS Code debug configurations: